Title: Credit for Prior Learning

-Any changes in the existing policy will go into effect with the start of a future semester.
-This will provide adequate time to communicate policy revisions and allow students to complete Advance Standing processes initiated prior to thechanges going into effect.
+Any changes in the existing policy will go into effect with the start of a future term.
+This will provide adequate time to communicate policy revisions and allow students to complete Advanced Standing processes initiated prior to the changes going into effect.

 Nicolet faculty and staff will take the following steps to ensure equitable treatment of students requesting credit for prior learning:

 - All program students presenting an official transcript from another accredited post-secondary institution will receive a transfer of credit evaluation.

 - There will be widespread availability of policies and procedures for obtaining credit for prior learning as described under the Communication with Students section of this policy.

 - The procedure for initiating and completing the request for Advanced Standing will be streamlined and clear.